nrusanov/we-are-sn-testing-project/Test Reports/Exploratory Test Report.md

    * 4. Click on "edit Profile" button;
    * 5. Scroll down to the "Personal Profile" section;
    * 6. Click on "Update My Profile" button
-* Expected result: To be able to update the profile without filling in the fields for First name and Last name.
+* Expected result: The fields for First Name and Last Name are marked with "*" as mandatory for filling in.
-* Actual result: An error occurs: "first/last name must have at least 3 symbols!".
+* Actual result: The fields for First Name and Last Name are not marked with "*" as mandatory for filling in.

 ## Issue ID 13